Do your own fundraising

 "The dedication, love, support and care you feel when walking into GOSH is greater than any hospital I’ve ever experienced,” says her mum, Gemma.
 “GOSH will forever be in our hearts.”

-To help give back to the teams who looked after her, Scarlett organised a dress-down day at her school.
+To help fundraise for GOSH Charity, Scarlett organised a dress-down day at her school.
 Along with her little sister, she also presented an assembly to share her experience.
-They inspired everyone to take part and raised an amazing £500.
+They inspired everyone to take part, and their fundraising event raised an amazing £500.